Common Side Effects

 NAUSEA

-It is quite common to have some transient nausea after an operation and anaesthetic, there are some operations that are more likely to make you feel nauseous.
-Most often we can alleviate you nausea with a injection in recovery so please let the recovery nurse know if you feel nauseous.
-There are some patients who have a predisposition to nausea with operations, if you have previously been sick after an operation or it runs in your family, let your anaesthetist know before your operation as there are several things we can do to assist with this.
+It is quite common to have some transient nausea after an operation and anaesthetic, some operations are more likely to make you feel nauseated.
+Most often we can alleviate your nausea with medications so please let the recovery nurse know if you feel sick.
+There are some patients who have a predisposition to nausea with operations, if you have previously been sick after an operation let your anaesthetist know as there are several things we can do to assist with this.

-SOME BRUISING AND DISCOMFORT AT YOUR SITE OF INJECTION
+BRUISING AND DISCOMFORT AT THE SITE OF THE IV CANNULA

-Not uncommonly you can have a bit of a bruise at your injection site, mainly because we have placed a needle into your skin.
+Not uncommonly you can have a bit of a bruise at your injection site.
 Some people tend to be more prone to bruising than others.
 In a small percentage of people they can get some chemical irritation from the drugs injected into the vein.
 This can give an area of redness and bruising that can be sore.
-Generally this will settle in a few days with paracetamol and sometimes a cold compress or ice may help.
+Generally this will settle in a few days with paracetamol or ibuprofen and sometimes a cold compress or ice may help.
+If it hasn’t settled please contact us.

-Temporary dizziness may occur in the first 24 hours after your operation and is not uncommon and will generally settle over the first 24 hours.
+Temporary dizziness may occur, is not uncommon and will generally settle over the first 24 hours.
 We recommend taking your time when you first stand up out of bed, it is best to sit on the bed and give your feet a wiggle around then stand up.
 If you are at all worried or dizzy on your feet please consult the nursing staff.
+This is one of the many reasons that we ask you to go home with another adult for the first day or two, and to be picked up rather than taxi or uber.

 BLURRY VISION